 When employment disputes graduate to the Employment Tribunal, the Tribunal has to decide what they think the facts of the matter are and how the law applies to the relevant facts.
 The issue of evidence in the Employment Tribunal is therefore a very important one – cases succeed or fail based upon what evidence they manage to present to the Tribunal (and how this evidence is accepted).
-There are two main forms of evidence in the Employment Tribunal (and any other court, really) – documentary evidence and witness evidence.
+There are two main forms of evidence in an Employment Tribunal claim (and any other court, really) – documentary evidence and witness evidence.
 Documentary evidence is (rather glibly) any evidence that has been recorded in any form (emails, transcripts of meetings, databases, audio recordings etc.) and witness evidence is (rather obviously) the evidence that witnesses to the relevant events will give.
 Witnesses can be extremely important – they give the Employment Tribunal a first-hand idea of what went on and how they perceived the situation.
 So, what happens if a potential witness in a case either refuses to give evidence?
 We’ll take a look at this question below by examining the following issues:

 - What is a witness order?